Traveling to Canada during Covid-19: What you need to know before you go - KION546

 People older than 5 flying into Canada are required to provide written or electronic documentation showing they received a negative result from a Covid-19 PCR or RT-LAMP test conducted within 72 hours before their scheduled boarding.

-And on January 29, the Canadian government announced that most incoming travelers will be required to quarantine in government-approved hotels at their own expense, and flights to the sun-soaked Caribbean and Mexico will be suspended through April.
-Read more about those here.
+And on January 29, the Canadian government announced that most incoming travelers will be required to take an additional Covid-19 test, when they land and quarantine in a government-supervised hotel for up to three days at their own expense while awaiting the results.

+No date has been announced but according to recent media reports, the hotel quarantine requirements could come into effect as soon as February 4.

+Meanwhile, flights from Canada to Mexico and the sun-soaked Caribbean will be suspended through April.

 What’s on offer